-The Associate in Arts in Studio Arts for Transfer (Studio Arts AA-T) is intended for students who plan to complete a bachelor’s degree in Studio Art or Art or a “similar” major at a CSU campus.
+The Associate in Arts in Studio Arts for Transfer (AA-T in Studio Arts) is intended for students who plan to complete a bachelor’s degree in Studio Art or Art or a “similar” major at a CSU campus.
 Each CSU campus determines which of the degrees it offers are “similar” and can be completed with the preparation included in the AA-T in Studio Arts within 60 units once a student transfers, so which majors are “similar” varies from CSU to CSU.
 For a current list of what majors (and what options or areas of emphasis within that major) have been designated as “similar” to this degree at each CSU campus, please refer to CSU’s Associate Degree for Transfer Major and Campus Search webpage and seek guidance from an Oxnard College counselor.
 Students completing this degree are guaranteed admission to the CSU system, but not to a particular campus or major.
 The AA-T in Studio Arts may not be the best option for students intending to transfer to a particular CSU campus or to a college or university that is not part of the CSU system.

 To earn an AA-T in Studio Arts, students must:

 - Complete a minimum of 60 CSU-transferable semester units including both of the following:

 - Certified completion of the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education – Breadth (CSU GE-Breadth) requirements.

 - A minimum of 24 semester units in the Studio Arts major as listed in the Oxnard College catalog.